 8. Copic Marker Montana Rainbow Doodle Kit 7 Markers

 Calling all doodle fans out there.
-You just stumbled upon one of the best markers for doodling.
+You just stumbled upon one of the most trusted markers for doodling.
 This rainbow doodle kit comes with 5 colorful markers from the Ciao line and 2 multiliners.
 You can use the multiliners to doodle and fill them up with the Ciao markers.

 I like the Ciao markers because they are very user-friendly.
 They are beginner-friendly as well.
 They are easier to hold but not as thick as the sketch markers.
 Even kids will have an easy time using these markers.